staslev/LeetCode-refactored/FAQ.md

 #### Your so called refactored solutions are not as performant as the original ones, why would I want that?

-Abstraction and performance have always been a somewhat conflicting aspects.
-By introducing abstractions usually hurt performance at some level.
-Oftentimes the performance hit is negligible unless you're working on the Linux kernel, a NASA project, or other mission critical systems.
-Even when the performance penalty is non negligible, it should be weighted against the (ease of) long term maintenance of the code.
+Abstraction and performance have always been somewhat conflicting aspects.
+By introducing abstractions we usually hurt performance at some level.
+Oftentimes the performance hit is negligible unless you're working on the Linux kernel, a NASA project, Aviation software, or other mission critical systems.

+Even when the performance penalty is there, it should be weighted against the long term maintainability of the code.
 A penalty of 10 milliseconds once in a blue moon may makes sense in some systems, if the gain is a more maintainable code.
 A penalty of 30 seconds in a realtime system may not make much sense.

 ---